 Federal service is the cornerstone of the Boren Awards program.
-Recipients of a Boren Scholarship or Fellowship accept a Service Requirement to work for the federal government in the national security arena.
+Recipients of Boren Scholarships or Fellowships accept a Service Requirement to work for the federal government in the national security arena.
 Award recipients are not guaranteed a federal job after graduation - they must secure a position themselves.
-This individual-driven approach means that Boren Scholarship and Fellowship application essays must include a compelling case as to why the candidate is, or will be, qualified for federal employment with national security responsibilities.
+This individual-driven approach means that Boren Scholarships and Fellowships application essays must include a compelling case as to why the candidate is, or will be, qualified for federal employment with national security responsibilities.
 Successful applicants make this case by relating their professional, academic, extracurricular, and volunteer experience to duties required of federal employees in national security positions.
 The onus is on the applicant to make this connection.

 Additional information about the Service Requirement, including a timeline for completion, is located on the Service Requirement FAQ page.

 Since the beginning of the Boren Awards, recipients have fulfilled their Service Requirement in a wide variety of federal offices.
 Sometimes these positions include traditional national security responsibilities, but oftentimes these jobs are unique in their connection to national security.

 Here are some examples of traditional national security jobs in the federal government:

 - Intelligence Analyst, Central Intelligence Agency

 - Policy Analyst, Department of Defense

 Here are some examples of more unique national security jobs:

 - Asylum Officer, Department of Homeland Security